d-ghale/GroupProject_Cookzilla/README.md

 - Post a review
 - Post an event for a group that user belongs to
 - RSVP to an event that the user belongs to
+- More complex searches: ingredients,
+- Search for users with similar taste as the given user (e.g. who have given similar ratings to some kinds of recipes)

 - Convert the units in a recipe
-- More complex searches
-- Search for users with similar taste as the given user (e.g. who have given similar ratings to some kinds of recipes)
 - The user can set a preferred unit, and everytime they see the recipe ingredients, they should be able to see it in the previously set unit.

 If you want to do any other query apart from the ones suggested above, please check-in with us first by **Dec 6**.